moosaraza702/ALS-Recommender-BigData/README.md

 ## Project Overview
-This project implements a scalable product recommendation system using the Alternating Least Squares (ALS) algorithm on the Instacart Market Basket Analysis dataset.
+This project implements a scalable product recommendation system using the Alternating Least Squares (ALS) algorithm on the Instacart Market Basket Analysis dataset consist of more than 35M rows.
 Apache Spark is used to process large-scale data and generate personalized recommendations.

 ## Dataset